Chesapeake Bay Week 2021

 More Programs from the Library

-Committing airtime to sustain our environment offers public television a unique and exciting opportunity to exercise our educational muscle to spur public interest and activism.
-On Monday, April 22, 2019, the nation will also celebrate Earth Day, so it is the perfect time to have your viewers participate in this important event.
-All the programs offered have rights extended to the end of this year, so MPT encourages your station to either participate during the same week (April 21 – 27, 2019) or create your own Environmental Week when your schedule permits.
+Committing airtime to sustain our environment offers public television a unique opportunity to exercise our educational muscle to spur public interest and activism.
+On Thursday, April 22, 2021, the nation will celebrate Earth Day, so it is the perfect time to have your viewers participate in this important event.
+All the programs offered have rights extended to the end of this year, so MPT encourages your station to either participate during the same week (April 18 – 24, 2021) or create your own Environment Week when your schedule permits.

 To Acquire Programs: The program catalog highlights all the 2021 offers with a web address on the cover to direct you to more information and program clips.
 The full programs will be fed to stations by satellite in late March/early April 2021.
 A detailed schedule with the days and times of the program feeds will follow in the coming weeks.